bluegreen-labs/phenocam_data_vault/README.md

-# phenocam_data_vault
+# phenocam data vault

-Use a raspberry pi as a simple FTP server for offline PhenoCam deployment
+The StarDot internet cameras need a continuous network connection to receive time from an NTP server, while the PhenoCam network relies on a continuous internet connection to transfer data.
+Many offline sites can't fullfil both requirements.
+Here, a raspberry pi with a GPS and an NTP server provides both a solution for keeping the StarDot camera clock in sync and receiving images on a storage (USB drive) medium.